VR-25/acc/README.md

 **Description**
 - Stop charging at a set % level below 100 to extend battery lifespan.
 Battery stats are cleared automatically.
-- Note: your terminal emulator must be excluded from battery optimization &/or Doze for cs to work properly.
+- Notes: this is a terminal program & your terminal emulator app must be excluded from battery optimization &/or Doze for cs to work properly.
+You don't need to keep your screen ON, nor the terminal running in foreground.

 **Disclaimer**
 - Don't quote me on the above.
 Do your own research on lithium-ion batteries!
 This module tweaks low level Android settings -- I shall not be held responsible for any nuclear disaster potentially triggered by the use/misuse of it.